Learning to Be Cautious: Experiments

 Why do we see this difference?
 Since obstacles are never observed on the road in the familiar MDP, there is no clear signal that driving over these obstacles will cause a bad outcome.
-There is a clear signal however that driving fast on the road yields larger rewards, so the non-robust policies optimize their behavior around this signal, which is reflected in the belief's average reward function.
+There is a clear signal, however, that driving fast on the road yields larger rewards, so the non-robust policies optimize their behavior around this signal.
 The robust policies instead take the belief's uncertainty about what could happen when the car drives over an obstacle on the road into account.
-Since there are some reward functions in the ensemble belief that generalize collisions in the ditch with collisions on the road, the agent learns to avoid collisions altogether in the novel MDP.
+Since there are some reward functions in the ensemble belief that generalize collisions off-road with collisions on the road, the agent learns to avoid collisions in the novel MDP, and prefers slower speeds as there are lower worst-case consequences.

+Our experiments showed a set of simple tasks where it is easy to observe cautious behavior, but still, traditional methods fail to exhibit such behavior.
+We then showed a proof-of-concept algorithm based on ensembles and robust policy optimization to demonstrate learned cautious behavior.
+Consequently, the findings support Contribution~\ref{contribution:2}.